GL Communications Inc.

 Save/Load All Configuration Settings

 Protocol Configuration window provides a consolidated interface for all the important settings required in the analyzer.
 This includes various options such as protocol selection, startup options, stream/interface selection, filter/search criteria and so on.
+Any protocol field can be added to the summary view, filtering, and search features from this GUI providing the users more flexibility to monitor required protocol fields.
 All the configuration settings done can be saved to a file and then loaded from a configuration file.
 Users may also just revert to the default settings using the default option.

 Bridge and Monitor Connections